the-technat/dotfiles/README.md

 ## Scope

-My main computers are Mac's running either Intel or Apple Silicon. chezmoi is designed to configure the engineering part of my mac by installing all desktop and cli tools I need for coding, configuring my shell with colors and aliases as well as injecting credentials into some of the tools.
+My main computers are Mac's running Apple Silicon. chezmoi is designed to configure the engineering part of my mac by installing all desktop and cli tools I need for coding, configuring my shell with colors and aliases as well as injecting credentials into some of the tools.
 It's not desinged to configure my Mac's in general, do basic settings and get productivity tools like a clipboard manager or backup software to work.
 This is still manual work.

 For various side-usages chezmoi can also configure linux systems.
 There we skip all the desktop tools and don't inject any credentials since these linux systems are mostly remote systems where we don't want long-living credentials.
 If we need credentials, bring them along form your mac (agent-forwarding and the like).